 Currently, we have two small farming plots for small-scale cultivation, fruit tree plantations and herb gardens.
 In addition to these farms, we also have gardens to be maintained at our volunteer houses.
 Many have been started, and some have yet to be initiated, which is a great opportunity for future volunteer-interns to start from scratch!

-The Organic Farming program focuses on many aspects of small-scale organic farming.
+The Eco-Sustainable Agriculture and Organic Farming projects also focuses on many aspects of small-scale organic farming.
 Some of these focus areas are: vertical gardening, house/kitchen gardens, herbal and floral cultivation, organic seed creation and storage, mushroom cultivation and organic composting and fertilizer production.

 The organic farming work is a combination of hands- on farm work, research, and community outreach and supporting functional model of sustainable, healthy, and profitable food production.